datasciencewithdaniel/capture-the-data-flag/README.md

 ## Challenge 10 - 10 Points

 Recall from Challenge 5 where we found the most popular jump and the most popular spin.
 In that challenge we treated a combination jump as its own individual jump, when in reality it is a composition of multiple jumps as specified above in the data dictionary.
 Repeat Challenge 5 where each individual jump within a combination jump is split out on its own to identify what is the true most popular jump (and spin but this result should not change.) **What is the most popular Jump element, and what is the most popular Spin element?** This answer should be the name of the element that can be found in the Jumps data and the Spins_Steps data respectively.

+---

+## Answers

+Once you have your answers, they can be submitted through a Google Form [HERE](https://docs.google.com/forms/d/e/1FAIpQLSdLkwBCziDuH3kpLic0bcbWJlDUy8vH_xCB21LSqm0g_HlvRQ/viewform?usp=sf_link).
+Ensure that the format of your answers matches what is outlined as expected in each of the challenges.